 The Importance of Cat & Kitten Vaccinations

-One of the best ways to ensure your kitten stays healthy is to keep up to date with its vaccinations.
+One of the best ways to ensure that your kitten stays healthy is to keep up to date with their vaccinations.
 Feline vaccines, as with human ones, protect against certain infectious diseases that can harm your pet.
 In addition, vaccines will train your kitty’s immune system to protect against harmful infectious agents when given on the proper schedule.

 How Much Do Cat & Kitten Vaccinations Cost?